What is a cyberattack? 16 common types and how to prevent them How to perform a cybersecurity risk assessment in 5 steps

 Tip

-For companies battling data breaches and cyberattacks, MSSPs can offer lower costs, better reliability, broader experience, more skills and other benefits.
+For companies battling data breaches and cyberattacks, MSSPs can offer lower costs, better reliability, broader experience and more -- if organizations define their needs well.

-Cybersecurity executives are increasingly seeking to outsource some or all of their organization's enterprise security tasks, driven partly by the growing complexity of the work and the need to keep ahead of proliferating cyberthreats.
+Nearly all cybersecurity executives outsource some or all of their organization's enterprise security tasks, driven in large part by the growing complexity of the work, the need to keep ahead of proliferating cyberthreats and pressure to keep costs in check.

-What can you outsource and what should you keep in-house?
+What should you outsource, and what should you keep in-house?

 A company that determines its cybersecurity team doesn't have the time, talent, ability or bandwidth to properly execute key tasks should opt for outsourcing, said Jeff Pollard, a vice president and principal analyst at Forrester Research.
 Similarly, an organization whose internal security professionals don't want to handle certain tasks because they're focused on more critical, high-priority functions should outsource the lower-priority work.
 And an organization that decides its in-house team shouldn't handle some security activities, such as evaluating insider threats, should likewise hire an MSSP for those responsibilities.